 For major medical emergencies needing overnight hospitalization or emergency deportation, you (or someone else) would need to contact the emergency assistance team to help you make preparations and pre-approve costs.
 For all other situations, including day admission to hospital, you may need to pay out-of-pocket and then submit documentation to the insurance company after the fact.
 Be sure to keep all documentation, necessary police reports, and all receipts as companies only reimburse based on the evidence you provide.

 We read online reviews.
 All companies suck.
 What’s up with that?

 To that I’d say, most people don’t read the fine print of their policy.
 Do you know anyone who has ever read his iTunes agreement?
 Exactly.
-People don’t read the exact wording, and make assumptions about coverage.
-And when something goes wrong, they scream bloody murder for something isn’t covered to support their claim and write a nasty review online.
+People don’t read the exact wording of their cover, and/or make assumptions about coverage.
+And when something goes wrong, they scream bloody murder for something that isn’t covered ... and then write a nasty review online.

-But let me remind you that this reimbursement process is no fun.
-It’s a lot of paperwork, but when you have all your ducks in a row, you get compensated.
+Let me remind you that the reimbursement process is no fun.
+It’s a lot of paperwork ... but when you have all your ducks-in-a-row, you get compensated.
 Reviews by users who didn’t read their policy carefully, doesn’t make insurance a bad idea.
 It just means people don’t follow instructions.

 If I get drunk and get injured, will I be covered?